sgmurphy/wordpress-plugins/premium-addons-for-elementor/readme.txt

 ### WooCommerce Products Listing widget
 Show off your products in an elegant way using Premium Woo Products Widget that comes with unlimited customization options.
 [Check the demo page](https://premiumaddons.com/elementor-woocommerce-products/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

-### Floating Effects
-[Floating Animations Global Feature](https://premiumaddons.com/elementor-floating-effects/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) that comes from Premium Addons Free Plugin could be added to any widget including Sections, Inner-Sections.
-In addition, it could be added to the Elements inside each widget using Custom CSS Selector option.

 ### Equal Height Feature
 Now, you can make your columns, widgets or any selector you want the same height with just ONE click using [Equal Height feature](https://premiumaddons.com/docs/elementor-column-equal-height/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) in section settings -> Advanced tab.